lumialfe/Rick-Morty_Vue_EmpathyAcademy/README.md

 # Rick & Morty Search Page with VueX

-This is the third challenge of the Frontend Path of the Acadamy Program of [Empathy.co](https://empathy.co/).
-In it we tried to replicate the page done for [Exercise 1](https://github.com/lumialfe/Rick-Morty_EmpathyAcademy) using the Framework [Vue 3](https://vuejs.org/) and [VueX](https://vuex.vuejs.org/).
+This is the fourth challenge of the Frontend Path of the Acadamy Program of [Empathy.co](https://empathy.co/).
+In it we tried to replicate the page done for [Exercise 1](https://github.com/lumialfe/Rick-Morty_EmpathyAcademy) using the Framework [Vue 3](https://vuejs.org/) and [VueX](https://vuex.vuejs.org/), and changing the main language from JavaScript to [Typescript(https://www.typescriptlang.org/).

 The idea was to create a Web Page that, through calls to an [API](https://rickandmortyapi.com/), allowed the user to search for different characters and episodes, displaying their information in a responsive fashion.